ably/ably-ui/README.md

 scripts/pre-release.sh
 ```

-This will do a couple of things:
+This script is a combination of two scripts:

+1. Pre-Release:

-— update your local dependencies for ably-ui and run a production build
+- update your local dependencies for ably-ui and run a production build
-— release a gem and a NPM package with the version built from your current SemVer but adding a pre-release tag based on a short SHA of your HEAD commit
+- release a gem and a NPM package with the version built from your current SemVer but adding a pre-release tag based on a short SHA of your HEAD commit

+2. Update Pre-Release Version:

 - update the preview app
 - commit all the above and push to origin